 Introverts are not necessarily antisocial.
 Introverts can actually be great in social settings.
 I think I’m a good example of that.
 I’m very personable and enjoy talking to people.
-I can walk into a room full of strangers and WORK the room.
-However, for those of us who sometimes need a break, but still want to maximize on our networking, these strategies are a great way to go. – By Jess Evora
+I enjoy teaching class and facilitating workshops.
+I can walk into an event full of strangers and WORK the room.
+However, as an introvert, engaging with people for long periods of time can take a lot of energy out of me, regardless of the fact that I enjoy the engagement.
+So, for those of us who sometimes need a break, but still want to maximize on our networking, these strategies are a great way to go. – By Jess Evora

 First, Why Everyone NEEDS to Network

 Sean Anchor is a researcher focused on human potential.
 In his 2018 book, Big Potential, he explains that the only way to reach your full potential is to collaborate with others, support others, and surround yourself with successful people.
 Check out his great podcast interview on the topic here!

 There is simply no way of getting around networking if you want to make your dreams a reality.
 But what is networking?
 It is essentially the art of building your professional circle of support in order to increase your social capital.